CharlieMc0/universal-token-launcher/design-docs/prd.md

 - **Smart Contract Security:** Use battle-tested contract examples from ZetaChain's Standard Contracts.
 - **Fee Verification:** Backend deployer must verify the token creator's ZETA balance before initiating deployment.
 - **Transfer Integrity:** Cross-chain transfers should include measures to ensure that tokens are securely burned on the source chain and minted correctly on the destination chain.
+- **Bytecode Validation:** Implement checks to ensure contract bytecode is valid and properly formatted.

 ## 10. Success Criteria